maker-lukas/40-split-code/README.md

 This build is based on the open-source [40%-ish Split Keyboard by capitaoananas](https://github.com/capitaoananas/40-ish-split-keyboard).
 It’s a compact layout with just enough keys for productivity while keeping your desk clean and your fingers closer to home row.

 ---

-Let me know if you want help with a build guide, BOM, or more technical breakdowns.